opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 - `rvecs[i]` and `tvecs[i]` are the rotation and translation vectors respectively, for each of the detected markers.
 - The last parameter is the length of the axis, in the same unit as tvec (usually meters).

-A basic full example for pose estimation from single markers is included in the `detect_markers.cpp` inside the `samples/cpp/tutorial_code/objectDetection/`.

 Sample video:

 @htmlonly